 Masseria Le Cerase is a traditional white house with a stunning pool, perfectly located for daily trips to the sea or Alberobello, Polignano a Mare, or Ostuni.

-Trullieu Guesthouse Alberobello – even though the Trullo guesthouse is located extremely close to Alberobello’s center, it is still hidden from all the noise and fuss.
-And it also has a free close-by parking space.
+Trullieu Guesthouse Alberobello.
+Even though the trullo guesthouse is located extremely close to Alberobello’s center, it is still hidden from all the noise and fuss.
+It also has a free parking space nearby.

 Book your stay in a trullo here!